 It’s important that we are the last sets of eyes inspecting, packaging, and shipping the product to our customers.Cat Seto, Ferme à Papier

-Cat often prints large batches for collection releases.
+Artist and shop owner Cat Seto often prints large batches for collection releases.
 While she does use print-on-demand services, the prints arrive at her studio first, rather than shipping directly to the customer.
 “It’s important that we are the last sets of eyes inspecting, packaging, and shipping the product to our customers,” she says.

 Print on demand